Field Sobriety Tests

 Often the arresting officer will decide a suspect has failed a particular FST due to inadequate performance when in fact is was the failure of the officer to explicitly describe what he wanted the driver to do.
 If the driver was merely told to tip his head back, hold out his arms out to the side palms up and touch his finger to his nose, he should not fail the test merely because he did not touch the tip of his finger to the tip of his nose.
 If any portion of his finger touched any part of his nose, he was just doing as he was told, and doing it well.
 If the officer states the subject swayed while performing the One Leg Stand or any FST for that matter, then he should be asked if he told the driver not to sway.
 When he says no, it will confirm that the driver was judged on criteria he was not told would be on the test.
 Last, your lawyer should ask the jurors to try the one leg stand during their deliberations.

-Perhaps it was a dark and stormy night when the driver was required to perform FST’s on the road side.
+Perhaps it was a dark and stormy night when the driver was required to perform FST’s on the roadside.
 Perhaps the road was steeply graded or the emergency lane was filled with loose gravel.
-Maybe the citizen was asked to perform the one leg stand and walk and turn in 5 inch stiletto heels.
+Maybe the citizen was asked to perform the one leg stand and walk and turn in 5-inch stiletto heels.
 If the conditions under which the driver was administered these tests were poor, it will usually offend the jury.
-Once it has been established that conditions for FST administration were not ideal, ask the officer should be asked if he considered giving the driver the test battery in the dry, warm, level, and well lit conditions of the police station.
+Once it has been established that conditions for FST administration were not ideal, ask the officer should be asked if he considered giving the driver the test battery in the dry, warm, level, and well-lit conditions of the police station.
 This will show the jury that the officer was holding all the cards in administering these tests and never gave your client a fair shake.

 A few closing thoughts.
 Despite the seemingly objective and scientific nature of the state’s Field Sobriety Tests; and despite the effect that scientific testimony often carries substantial weight with a jury, the credibility of the state’s impairment detection methods can effectively be brought into question.
 George Stein is trained and certified in Field Sobriety Testing.
 He often lecutures lawyers on strategic techniques for discrediting officers in this area.
-His advanced training often convinces jurys to find that FST’s are not fair and merely a tool for police to make Georgia citizens look bad.
+His advanced training often convinces jury to find that FST’s are not fair and merely a tool for police to make Georgia citizens look bad.